alessioGalatolo/DSOPPlusSynthesis/README.md

 ## Building

-This project requires a C99 compiler, cmake.
+This project requires a C99 compiler, make, cmake.

 To build this project, run: